SimiaCryptus/MindsEye/README.md

 A [NNResult](https://github.com/SimiaCryptus/MindsEye/blob/master/src/main/java/com/simiacryptus/mindseye/lang/NNResult.java) provides both the result data and a callback method to evaluate the gradient using a given DeltaSet.
 NNResult is also used as the input to the central eval method, which enables chaining these differentiable operations together.
 By chaining them together, we can form larger NNLayer components; they are composable.

 A [DeltaSet](https://github.com/SimiaCryptus/MindsEye/blob/master/src/main/java/com/simiacryptus/mindseye/lang/DeltaSet.java) provides a buffer of pending deltas to apply to various double arrays.
-It keeps references to the layer and specific double[] data location, and accumulates values in an identically sized buffer collection.
+It keeps references to the layerType and specific double[] data location, and accumulates values in an identically sized buffer collection.
 This gives us a convenient interface for working with and applying delta vectors.

 ### Component Library